Get insider access

 Raycon E25 True Wireless

-The Raycon E25 True Wireless and the Raycon The Fitness Earbuds True Wireless have different strengths, and you may prefer either one.
+The Raycon E25 True Wireless and the Raycon The Fitness Earbuds (2021 Edition) True Wireless have different strengths, and you may prefer either one.
 While both headphones are comfortable, the E25 are more so designed for casual, everyday use and have a better noise isolation performance as well as leak less audio.
-However, the Fitness are sports-oriented headphones that have a more stable in-ear fit, have a higher IP certification for water resistance, and have a better overall battery life.
+However, the Fitness are sports-oriented headphones with a more stable in-ear fit, a higher IP certification for water resistance, and a better overall battery life.

-The Jabra Elite 75t Truly Wireless are better in-ears than the Raycon The Fitness Earbuds True Wireless.
-While both headphones are comfortable, the Jabra are better-built, have a more neutral sound profile, which some users may prefer, and you can customize their sound profile to your liking using their companion app's graphic EQ and presets.
-They also support multi-device pairing, and thanks to their ANC, they're able to block out a superior amount of ambient noise around you.
-However, the Raycon have a more stable in-ear fit and have a better overall battery performance.
+The Samsung Galaxy Buds Pro Truly Wireless are better headphones for most uses than the Raycon The Fitness Earbuds (2021 Edition) True Wireless.
+While both headphones are comfortable and well-built, the Samsung have a more neutral sound profile, which some users may prefer, their companion app offers EQ presets to help you customize their sound, and they have an ANC system that helps them block out significantly more ambient noise.
+However, the Raycon have a more stable in-ear fit and better battery performance.

 Beats Powerbeats Pro Truly Wireless